 Engage with a diverse range of stakeholders from the business, public and nonprofit sectors, meeting preparation, research/ project based input.
 CLICK HERE for entire internship description.
-To apply, please send resume and cover letter to Moira Gallagher.
+To apply, please send resume and cover letter to Emma Irish.

 “My internship with AEDC was a valuable introduction to the professional and creative elements of economic development.
 Throughout my internship I was pushed to think innovatively and played an active role in various projects.
 I was inspired by meetings where companies worked alongside nonprofits and government, toward a common goal to make Anchorage better.
 More than anything, this was a great opportunity to see how ideas passed around a table can grow and become something the whole community benefits from.”